 Whilst you can eat them raw similarly to many other berries, we forage and bring them home for our Red Berry Tea (see also rosehips below).

-This new recipe is coming soon to The Natural Essex Girl – subscribe today at the bottom of this page and we’ll send the Red Berry Tea recipe straight to your inbox as soon as its published.
+New recipes are regularly published to The Natural Essex Girl – subscribe today at the bottom of this page and we’ll send new recipes straight to your inbox.

 3. Rosehips in England

 Rosehips are the fruit of the rose plant and are packed full of vitamin C. They once had multiple uses, during WW2 especially, when more exotic vitamin C rich fruits were much more difficult to import.
 Learn more with our 7 Tips to Stay Healthy.

 Rosehips contain an itchy seed so we don’t recommend eating them like a fruit.
 Instead, forage rosehips to make a rosehip syrup or rosehip tea.